 Differences between adjustable and fixed rate loans

-You might choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they want to lock in this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
+You can choose a fixed-rate loan in order to lock in a low rate.
+People choose fixed-rate loans when interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a good rate.
 Call Real Property Finance at 310-379-5997 to learn more.

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You've likely heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
+ARMs usually start at a very low rate that usually increases over time.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.
+These types of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are often best for people who expect to move within three or five years.
+These types of adjustable rate loans most benefit people who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 310-379-5997.
 We answer questions about different types of loans every day.